-- Follow a checklist to ensure that nothing is forgotten. - Ask the patient to gather all of their medications before you begin, including overthe-counter medicines, inhalers, and topical ointments. - Ask the patient what their goals for the visit are.
-When using video, you could ask the patient to write down their goals and show it to you on the screen. - When using video calls, demonstrate and briefly practice how to turn on and off the microphone and/or camera with the patient.
-If the connection is delayed, you can explain and demonstrate how to off the video to help improve the visit. - Encourage the patient to provide the medication list, including purposes, to you in order to actively engage the patient and to assess their initial understanding. - Teach-back education can be an effective method for educating patients, whether in person, over video or telephone.
-This technique can help patients recall and understand more information, increase their satisfaction with the interaction, and gain their trust. - To use teach-back education, use plain language and avoid jargon, ask open-ended questions (think Motivational Interviewing). - Check for comprehension after explaining important points, and encourage patients to use their own words. - Ensure the patient knows your goal is to assess how well you explained the information and to make sure they understand everything discussed. - Offer to make a summary of your meeting (after visit summary or action plan) available through the patient's portal or by mail.
-Ask the patient what is their preferred method of delivery if they would like the summary.
+- Follow a checklist to ensure that nothing is forgotten. - Ask the patient to gather all of their medications before you begin, including over-the-counter medicines, inhalers, and topical ointments. - Ask the patient what their goals for the visit are.
+When using video, you could ask the patient to write down their goals and show it to you on the screen. - Encourage the patient to provide the medication list, including reasons for taking, to you in order to actively engage the patient and to assess their initial understanding. - Teach-back education can be an effective method for educating patients, whether in person, over video or telephone.
+This technique can help patients recall and understand more information, increase their satisfaction with the interaction, and gain their trust. - To use teach-back education, use plain language and avoid jargon, ask open-ended questions (think Motivational Interviewing). - Check for comprehension after explaining important points and encourage patients to use their own words. - Ensure the patient knows your goal is to assess how well you explained the information and to make sure they understand everything discussed. - Offer to make a summary of your meeting (after visit summary or action plan) available through the patient's portal or by mail.
+Ask the patient what their preferred method of delivery is if they would like the summary.